santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 - **Components:** V, S, M (A piece of a living plant, mushroom, fresh seed or 1/16 pounds of spores)
 - **Duration:** Until dispelled

-The piece of plant or seed you are holding grows in interaction with your Ki into a quarterstaff.
+The piece of plant/fungi you are holding grows in interaction with your Ki into a quarterstaff.
 For the duration, you can use your spellcasting ability instead of Strength or Dexterity for the attack and damage rolls of melee attacks using that weapon, and the weapon's damage die becomes a d6.

 The staff is considered alive and the spell ends if it dies, the spell also ends if you cast it again.